ValeriyKr/sfb/README.md

 $ cd sfb
 $ ./sfb.sh
 ```
 Move up with `k` button.
 No more movements implemented.
-It's original way,
+It's the original way,

 There are three color schemes, `none`, `light` and `full`.
 You should choose one when you start playing by passing it as a command-line argument.
  * `none` is internal representation of field.
 It's ugly.
  * `light` can be used if `full` is too bright for you or if it lags.
-   I felt delays in remote system and used this.
+   I was experiencing delays in remote system and used this.
  * `full` is the prettiest.
    It is recommended for default playing.